Medical doctor: Alternative medicine

 While contemporary biomedicine has distanced itself from its ancient roots in religion and magic, many forms of traditional medicine and alternative medicine continue to espouse vitalism in various guises: "As long as life had its own secret properties, it was possible to have sciences and medicines based on those properties".
 The US National Center for Complementary and Alternative Medicine (NCCAM) classifies complementary and alternative medicine therapies into five categories or domains, including: alternative medical systems, or complete systems of therapy and practice; mind-body interventions, or techniques designed to facilitate the mind's effect on bodily functions and symptoms; biologically based systems including herbalism; and manipulative and body-based methods such as chiropractic and massage therapy.

 In considering these alternate traditions that differ from biomedicine (see above), medical anthropologists emphasize that all ways of thinking about health and disease have a significant cultural content, including conventional western medicine.

-Ayurveda, Unani medicine, and homeopathy are popular types of alternative medicine.

 Doctors' own health

 Some commentators have argued that doctors have duties to serve as role models for the general public in matters of health, for example by not smoking cigarettes.
 Indeed, in most western nations relatively few doctors smoke, and their professional knowledge does appear to have a beneficial effect on their health and lifestyle.
 According to a study of male doctors in the United States, life expectancy is slightly higher for doctors (73 years for white and 69 years for black) than lawyers or many other highly educated professionals.
 Causes of death which are less likely to occur in doctors than the general population include respiratory disease (including pneumonia, pneumoconioses, COPD, but excluding emphysema and other chronic airway obstruction), alcohol-related deaths, rectosigmoid and anal cancers, and bacterial diseases.

 Doctors do experience exposure to occupational hazards, and there is a well-known aphorism that "doctors make the worst patients".
 Causes of death that are shown to be higher in doctors include suicide among doctors and self-inflicted injury, drug-related causes, traffic accidents, and cerebrovascular and ischaemic heart disease.
 Doctors are also prone to occupational burnout.
 This manifests as a long-term stress reaction characterized by poorer quality of care towards patients, emotional exhaustion, a feeling of decreased personal achievement, and others.
-A study by the Agency for Healthcare Research and Quality reported that time pressure was the greatest cause of burnout; a survey from the American Medical Association reported that more than half of all respondents chose "too many bureaucratic tasks" as the leading cause of burnout.
+A study by the Agency for Healthcare Research and Quality reported that time pressure was the greatest cause of burnout; a survey from the American Medical Association reported that more than half of all respondents chose "too many bureaucratic tasks" as the leading cause of physician burnout.